thilo-schmitt/tarxx/README.md

 library for dealing with `tar`-format files.

-This was written for self-educational purposes only and is (at least for the moment) merely a quick rough hack.
-It is far from what I would call a professional grade project and by no means complete or finished.
+This was written for self-educational purposes only and is (at least for the moment) merely a quick rough hack and by no means complete or finished.
 It might get better over time, it might get more complete over time and it might get more polished over time - in every aspect of it.